inariksit/inariksit.github.io/_drafts/2023-12-27-derivation.markdown

 However, some grammarian might want to add such forms in their grammar in the *concrete syntax* as internal params, and then add a function such as `OppositeA : A -> AP` in the language-specific Extra module.
 (More on RGL extensions [here](../../../2021/02/15/rgl-api-core-extensions.html).)
 I think that is all fine, just consider the following:
 1. If large inflection tables make the grammar slow, the grammar should prioritize the ones that are necessary to make all core RGL functions produce grammatical output.
 2. If the grammar is planned to be used for morphological analysis, would you prefer *untidy* to be considered as a form of *tidy*, or an entry of its own?
+What about cases where the meanings have diverged more widely?
+For example, English *unclean* has significantly different (e.g. religious) connotations from *dirty*.
 3. If the grammar is meant to generate language, consider whether this derivation is truly productive for all words of the given part of speech.
+For example, outside of Orwell's 1984, we don't normally see \*ungood.

-### Derivations to different POS
+### Derivations to different part of speech

 This is actually already happening in many RGL languages, to some extent.
-For instance, the Arabic resource grammar does contain a verbal noun (masdar), but not a full inflection of it.
+For instance, the Arabic resource grammar does contain a verbal noun (مَصْدَر *masdar*[^2]), but not a full inflection of it.
 It wasn't there in the original implementation, but I added that as a single field in 2018, because a particular application grammar needed it.

 There are already several functions in the RGL (mostly in the Extend module) that change the part of speech of a phrasal category.
 These all come from VP: